Little Women II: Jo's Boys

 Little Women II: Jo's Boys, also known as Wakakusa Monogatari Nan to Jō Sensei (若草物語ナンとジョー先生) is a 1993 Japanese animated television series based on Louisa May Alcott's Little Men, produced by Nippon Animation.
 The title is taken from Jo's Boys, the title of the sequel to Little Men, on which the series is also partially based.

 The series is the sequel to the studio's 1987 Tales of Little Women, an adaptation of Alcott's novel of the same name.

 Plot

-Josephine March has grown into womanhood about ten years since Tales of Little Women and is now married to the German Professor, Friedrich Bhaer.
-In the Plumfield farm-house that Aunt March had left her, Jo Bhaer has established a new school for her two sons, Robby and Teddy, nephews (Franz, Emil, Demi-John), niece (Daisy) and a gang of orphaned children, including Annie "Nan" Harding and a rough, street-wise adolescent named Dan.
-With the experience of a model childhood and a faithful and caring husband, Jo guides her pupils in their young lives; with song, music and play, the children are led through the joys and sorrows of life, work and play, rewards and punishments, getting involved in all sorts of mischief and adventure.
+Josephine March has reached adulthood ten years after the events of Tales of Little Women and is married to Friedrich Bhaer, a German professor.
+In the Plumfield farmhouse left to her by Aunt March, Jo Bhaer established a school for her two sons, Robby and Teddy, her nephews (Franz, Emil, Demi-John), her niece (Daisy), and a group of children, including Annie "Nan" Harding and Dan, an adolescent from the streets.
+Jo and her husband oversee the pupils' education, incorporating song, music, and play as the children navigate work, play, discipline, and daily activities.